top of page

 Photos don’t need to be perfect — clear is good enough.

-2. We review and reply
+2. I review and respond

-We’ll look things over and get back to you with feedback, questions, or next steps.
+I'll look things over and get back to you with feedback, questions, or next steps.

 Sometimes that leads to an offer.
 Sometimes it’s simply clarity.